gtfierro/energise-quickstart/README.md

 ### Configuration

-The SPBC process takes as a configuration input a dictionary with the following keys:
+The SPBC process takes as a configuration input a filename with the following keys:

 - `namespace`: do not change
 - `wavemq`: address of local wavemq agent